Police fight Auckland traffic to help surgeon save 'desperately unwell' baby's life

-A paediatric surgeon has praised police for getting her through Auckland's heavy traffic in time to save a "desperately unwell" baby's life last night.
+A paediatric surgeon has praised police for getting her through Auckland's heavy traffic in time to save a "desperately unwell" baby's life on Sunday night.

 "Our operator told her to come to Papakura Police Station where two of our officers, Constables Matt Malcolm and Rachel Morgan, blue-lighted her all the way to the hospital," the post said.